A look at the workplace sex harassment claims against Cuomo - WTMJ

 The woman, an executive assistant, told the Times Union the governor gave her kisses on the cheek and inappropriately tight hugs for years and made remarks including, “If you were single, the things that I would do to you” and “I’m single and ready to mingle.”

 Then, one day in November, she was summoned to his Executive Mansion office to help him with a cellphone problem, she said.
-He got up from his desk, started groping her and told her “I don’t care” after she tried to deflect him by saying he was going to get them into trouble, and then he slammed the door, she said.
+He got up from his desk, started groping her, told her “I don’t care” after she tried to deflect him by saying he was going to get them into trouble, and then slammed the door, she said.

 Then he reached under her blouse and clutched one of her breasts over her bra, she told the newspaper.